Sell Your Probate or Inherited House in Florida

 How We Handle Probate

-• We make a fair cash offer that can be presented to the court if necessary.
+• We make a written cash offer that can be shown to the attorney, heirs, or court if needed.

 Want to learn more?
 Check out how it works or read our blog post about selling fast in Florida.